-Given that we’re already at the halfway point of the year (hard to believe!), we wanted to take a minute to look at what’s been accomplished so far with Higg in 2022 — and what’s still to come.
+Given that we’re already at the halfway point of the year (hard to believe!), we wanted to take a minute to look at what’s been accomplished so far with Higg’s 2022 product updates — and what’s still to come.

 Delivering Deeper Data on Manufacturing